What does success look like to you?

 What is a KPI?

 A KPI is a Key Performance Indicator.
 KPIs are key numbers that drive the performance of key functional areas that help you determine its effectiveness.
 Different KPIs will be used to determine your level of success at achieving certain goals.
-You’re about to get numerous examples of different marketing KPIs and what they’re used to track.
+You’re about to get numerous examples of different digital marketing KPIs and what they’re used to track.
 By the time you’re done reading this article, you’ll have a strong understanding of just how powerful a marketing KPI can be.

 Return on Investment (ROI)

 Return on investment (ROI) KPIs are likely the most commonly tracked, as they give the clearest picture of how your marketing is affecting the bottom line.
-When it comes to understanding how your marketing is impacting your profits, these are the marketing KPIs to follow.
+When it comes to understanding how your marketing is impacting your profits, these are the digital marketing KPIs to follow.

 Cost per Mille (CPM)

 Your CPM is the cost the it takes to put your marketing in front of one thousand people (mille).
 These are the types of numbers that traditional marketing has been delivering for decades and provide a general understanding of your marketing exposure.
 With the focused targeting available through digital marketing, this type of exposure is becoming more and more valuable.